RuairiD/howsmytrack-api/README.md

 Tests with coverage reporting can be run with `make test`.
 To run specific tests, use the django `test` command e.g. `python manage.py test path/to/test`.

 ## API
-Almost the entire API is served from a `/graphql` endpoint*; when running in debug mode, visiting `/graphql` in a browser allows access to a playground where the user can dick around with queries.
+Almost the entire API is served from a `/graphql` endpoint; when running in debug mode, visiting `/graphql` in a browser allows access to a playground where the user can dick around with queries.

 ## Authentication
 JWTs are used for stateless authentication.
 The [`django-graphql-jwt`](https://github.com/flavors/django-graphql-jwt) package is used for providing tokens, which are set in a HttpOnly `JWT` cookie.